slittorin/home-assistant-setup/README.md

    - Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
      - The output should state 'Configuration valid'.
 If not, change the recorder config above.
      - On the same page press `Restart` under `Server management`.

-1. Add necessary packages with `sudo apt-get install jq wget curl avahi-daemon udisks2 libglib2.0-bin network-manager dbus apparmor -y`.
-2. Create the directory `/srv/ha`, and the following sub-directories:
-   - `downloads'.
-To store downloaded packages.
-3. Isolate the latest HA Agent from [Home Assistant Agent - Download](https://github.com/home-assistant/os-agent/releases/latest).
-   - At 20220207 it is 1.2.2.
-4. Go to directory '/srv/ha/downloads' and download the right HA Agent package with 'sudo wget https://github.com/home-assistant/os-agent/releases/download/1.2.2/os-agent_1.2.2_linux_aarch64.deb' (change the version according step 3).
-   - As we are using 64 bit version for RPI 4, we need to download this version, not armv7 that would otherwise work for 32 bit version.

 # Deprecated - Not valid